augnustin/in-browser-we-trust/PITCHME.md

 1. Easier to code
 2. Easier to debug
 3. Easier to publish & update
+4. And now we make apps

 It's perfect then?

-Everything comes at a cost, we'll finish with the tradeoffs.
+Everything comes at a cost, we'll discuss the tradeoffs.

 ---

-## 1. > You know HTML
+## 1. Code > You know HTML

 ```html
 <!DOCTYPE html>